THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Learning how to read music notes can seem harder than it is...
+Learning how to read music notes can seem harder than it really is...

 Starting out, it is like learning a new language, but not quite as hard though.
-Think of it like an orange with many parts that make up the whole: Make sure to study one part at a time first, not all at once!
+Think of it like an orange with many parts that make up the whole.
+Make sure to study one section at a time first, not trying to understand all at once!